 Notes: This table reports heterogeneous treatment effects of the program on the undergraduate enrollment outcomes of girls in Grade 12, using the methods developed by Chernozhukov et al. (2018).
-For each outcome, the conditional average treatment effect (CATE) of role model interventions, $s_0(Z)$, is predicted using five alternative ML methods: Elastic Net, Random Forest, Linear Model, Boosting, and Neural Network.
-The covariates Z that are used to predict the CATE consist of three indicators for the educational districts of Paris, Créteil, and Versailles, four indicators for students' socioeconomic background (high, medium-high, $medium-low, \ and \ low), \ their \ age, \ their \ overall \ percentile \ rank \ in \ the \ \textit{Baccalaur\'eat} \ exam, \ their \ percentile \ ranks \ in \ the \ French \ and \ low)$ math tests of the exam, and a vector of 56 role model fixed effects.
-For each outcome, Panel A reports the parameter estimates and p-values (in square brackets) of the Best Linear Predictor (BLP) of the CATE using the best ML method (see Appendix Table N31, Panel A).
-The coefficients β_1 and β_2 correspond to the average treatment effect (ATE) and heterogeneity loading (HET) parameters in the BLP, respectively.
-Panel B reports the Sorted Group Average Treatment Effects (GATEs), i.e., the average treatment effects among students in the top and bottom quintiles of the heterogeneous effects induced by the ML proxy predictor S(Z), using the best ML method (see Appendix Table N31, Panel B).
+For each outcome, the conditional average treatment effect (CATE) of role model interventions, $s_0(Z)$ , is predicted using five alternative ML methods: Elastic Net, Random Forest, Linear Model, Boosting, and Neural Network.
+The covariates Z that are used to predict the CATE consist of three indicators for the educational districts of Paris, Créteil, and Versailles, four indicators for students' socioeconomic background (high, medium-high, medium-low, and low), their age, their overall percentile rank in the Baccalauréat exam, their percentile ranks in the French and math tests of the exam, and a vector of 56 role model fixed effects.
+For each outcome, Panel A reports the parameter estimates and p-values (in square brackets) of the Best Linear Predictor (BLP) of the CATE using the best ML method.
+The coefficients $\beta_1$ and $\beta_2$ correspond to the average treatment effect (ATE) and heterogeneity loading (HET) parameters in the BLP, respectively.
+Panel B reports the Sorted Group Average Treatment Effects (GATEs), i.e., the average treatment effects among students in the top and bottom quintiles of the heterogeneous effects induced by the ML proxy predictor S(Z), using the best ML method.
 Panel C performs a Classification Analysis (CLAN) by comparing the average characteristics of the 20 percent most and least affected students defined in terms of the ML proxy predictor.
 The parameter estimates and p-values are computed as medians over 100 splits, with nominal levels adjusted to account for the splitting uncertainty.
 This adjustment implies that the reported p-values should be interpreted as upper bounds for the actual p-values.
-Further details on the methods are provided in Appendix N.
+Further details on the methods are provided in Appendix L.